-Graduate students in all other programs: Academic Attire can be picked up Wednesday, May 2, in the Commons Great Room, from 2 to 6 p.m.
+Graduate students in all other programs: Academic Attire can be picked up Wednesday, May 1, in the Commons Great Room, from 2 to 6 p.m.
 Someone else may pick up attire for you.
-To make other arrangements contact Mary Kate McNulty at email@example.com.
+To make other arrangements contact Lindsay McGann at firstname.lastname@example.org.

 If you are unable to attend Commencement after you have ordered your academic attire, you must notify Mary Kate McNulty at 215-572-2877 or by e-mail at email@example.com immediately in order to receive your degree in absentia.
 Please provide the address where your diploma should be mailed.
 Any questions about Commencement may also be directed to Mary Kate.

 3 p.m.
 Student Check-In, Commons Great Room; graduate students only, no family members.
 Refreshments will be available.

 5-6:30 p.m.
 Graduate Commencement, Haber Green.
 In case of severe weather, Alumni Gymnasium, Kuch Center.

 Commencement begins promptly at 5 p.m.
 Graduates are to check-in beginning at 3 p.m. in the Commons, Great Room.
 ONLY graduates should be in The Commons before Commencement.
 Please direct family and friends to seating areas.

 If you are a graduating student who required special accommodations to participate in the commencement ceremony, please contact Lindsay McGann at firstname.lastname@example.org.

 Diplomas for students whose degree will be conferred on May 16, 2019 can be picked up after the Commencement Ceremony in the Great Room of the Commons.